jmcascalheira/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am an archaeologist interested in prehistoric hunter-gatherer adaptations, specifically in how these are related to processes of climate and environmental change.
 I focus on the study of lithic technological organization and its correlation with various aspects of ecological dynamics and human behavior.
-I currently direct three field projects, I am co-responsible for a project investigating the origins and evolution of modern human cognition in southwestern Iberia, and a colaborator in different projects in Mozambique.
+I currently direct three field projects, I am co-responsible for several projects investigating the Middle and Upper Paleolithic in southwestern Iberia, and a collaborator in different projects on the Middle and Later Stone Age of Mozambique and Sudan.